IMG_0259%25252B2.jpg

 Soraya Zarook | Research Manager

-Soraya Zarook is an Assistant Professor of Postcolonial Literature at Old Dominion University.
+Soraya Zarook is an Assistant Professor in the English Department at Old Dominion University.
 She received her A.A. at Ventura College, her B.A. at California State University, Channel Islands, and her Ph.D. at the University of California, Riverside.
 Her dissertation engages with Sri Lankan Anglophone literature to ask how these works make ethical demands of readers.
 She traces how this literature resists “trauma” as it has come to be understood, practiced, and theorized within the Western academy.
 She is also a member of the SWANA (South Asia, West Asia, and North Africa) Region Radio Collective.

 Luisa+Salazar+Escalante.jpg